Tom Butts, PhD

 Research and Outreach

-Since 1986, my writing has largely been devoted to textbooks and other resource materials for students and teachers grades 6 – 14.
+From 1986 to my "retirement" in 2011, my writing was largely devoted to textbooks and other resource materials for teachers and students.
 Included are

 - a High School series on Integrated Mathematics,